Dick Cheney: Political activity

-On July 11, 2009, CIA Director Leon Panetta told the Senate and House intelligence committees that the CIA withheld information about a secret counter-terrorism program from Congress for eight years on direct orders from Cheney.
+On July 11, 2009, CIA director Leon Panetta told the Senate and House intelligence committees that the CIA withheld information about a secret counter-terrorism program from Congress for eight years on direct orders from Cheney.
 Intelligence and Congressional officials have said the unidentified program did not involve the CIA interrogation program and did not involve domestic intelligence activities.
 They have said the program was started by the counter-terrorism center at the CIA shortly after the attacks of September 11, 2001, but never became fully operational, involving planning and some training that took place off and on from 2001 until 2009.
 The Wall Street Journal reported, citing former intelligence officials familiar with the matter, that the program was an attempt to carry out a 2001 presidential authorization to capture or kill al Qaeda operatives.

-Cheney has said that the Tea Party Movement is a "positive influence on the Republican Party" and that "I think it's much better to have that kind of turmoil and change in the Republican Party than it would be to have it outside."
+Cheney said that the Tea Party Movement was a "positive influence on the Republican Party" and that "I think it's much better to have that kind of turmoil and change in the Republican Party than it would be to have it outside."
 In May 2016, Cheney endorsed Donald Trump as the Republican nominee in the 2016 presidential election.
 That November, his daughter Liz won election to the House of Representatives (to his former congressional seat).
-When she was sworn into office in January 2017, Cheney said he believed she would do well in the position and that he would only offer advice if requested.

-That March, Cheney said that Russian interference in the 2016 United States elections could be considered "an act of war".
+When she was sworn into office in January 2017, Cheney said he believed she would do well in the position and that he would offer advice only if requested.
+In March 2017, Cheney said that Russian interference in the 2016 United States elections could be considered "an act of war".